 - ‘Franquette’: Partially self-fertile, disease resistant.
 Very vigorous old variety, very late leafing & fruiting

-Seedling Walnut: Vigorous bare-root trees 30-60cm: £12 Likely to be good pollinators for grafted trees.
+Seedling Walnut: Pot-grown trees 30-60cm Likely to be good pollinators for grafted trees.

-Pine Nut (Stone Pine Pinus pinea): 1 year seedlings 10-15cm: £4 Note that although named varieties of Pine Nut trees have recently been developed in Spain, most Pine Nuts grown commercially are from unnamed seedlings.
+Pine Nut (Stone Pine Pinus pinea): Pot-grown trees 30-40cm: Note that although named varieties of Pine Nut trees have recently been developed in Spain, most Pine Nuts grown commercially are from unnamed seedlings.
 Plant 2 or more seedlings of the same species for good pollination.
-Our plants have recently been repotted into 9cm pots and are best grown on for a year or two in pots or a nursery bed before planting in their final location.